 There are two structures of medication.
-The first is to relieve symptom, while the second works on trying to modify the disease bringing it to a halt or slow down the underling symptoms of the disease.
+The first is to relieve the symptom, while the second works on trying to modify the disease bringing it to a halt or slow down the underlying symptoms of the disease.

 Chloroquine originally intended to treat malaria can be used.
 This medication and other related drugs are not as effective as others; such as gold, penicillamine.
 Prolonged use of chloroquine may cause damage to the eyes, and because of this regular eye checks would be needed.